 Damages are often categorized into two groups: economic damages and non-economic damages.
 Your economic damages are your financial losses that result from your injury event.
-Your personal injury attorney can help you better understand the damages in your situation.
+Your Las Vegas personal injury law firm can help you better understand the damages in your situation.
 Here’s what you should know about economic damages.

 What Are Economic Damages in a Personal Injury Lawsuit?